 The Individual and Family Aging plan (IFAP): Core Planning Instrument

-The Individual and Family Aging Plan (IFAP) is the adult analogue to the IFSP — documenting functioning, health trajectories, caregiver succession, housing needs, and coordinated actions across IDD, aging, Medicaid, and family support systems.
+The Individual and Family Aging Plan (IFAP) is the adult analogue to the IFSP — a structured planning instrument that documents aging trajectories, caregiver succession, housing needs, and coordinated actions across IDD, aging, Medicaid, and family support systems.

 Demonstration-to-Formula Pathway